pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/secrets/index.md

 block_external_search_index: true
 ---

-All resource input and output values are recorded as [state]({{< relref "/docs/intro/concepts/state" >}}) and are stored in the Pulumi Service, a file, or a pluggable provider that you choose.
+All resource input and output values are recorded as _state_[^1] and are stored in the Pulumi Service, a file, or a pluggable provider that you choose.
 These raw values are usually just server names, configuration settings, and so on.
 In some cases, however, these values contain sensitive data, such as database passwords or service tokens.

 The Pulumi Service always transmits and stores entire state files securely;
 however, Pulumi also supports encrypting specific values as "secrets" for extra